 As we got to the nearby Liceu rail station, there was chaos outside, similar to the frightening scenes outside Estádio das Antas in Oporto a couple of years prior.
 One saving grace was that the Guàrdia Urbana patrolling the station entry didn’t lose their heads, something you can normally guarantee when Latin police come up against pissed up fans of English football clubs.
 The nine stop journey to Maria Cristina rail station was a wall of Red noise.
 Soon after leaving the station, we hit the first of what turned out to be seven ticket checkpoints.
 Every time we passed these checkpoints, we thought we’d cleared the final hurdle of getting into the ground, even though we’d been there before and knew there were also turnstiles.
 As we approached the turnstiles, my Dad and Sister went before me and they were almost immediately carted out.
 I approached the turnstile with the same expectation but, to my amazement, I was cleared to carry on.
 I couldn’t believe it.
 Now I had a problem.
 Alone and pissed in the ground with no idea where I should be, I just walked up the nearest stairwell and stood where I could once up there.
 I looked at the scoreboard and I could see that United were already losing 1-0.
 Just as I was settling in, I heard my name shouted, I looked left and to my disbelief, I saw my cousin.
 I could’ve gone anywhere in the ground but it happened to be there.

 The game was terrible.
 United were being easily taken care of by a typically well organised Bayern side.
 As pissed as I was, watching this was a rapidly sobering experience.
 Andy Cole and Dwight Yorke, a partnership that had terrorised the cream of Europe that season had played one game too many.
 Ole Gunnar Solskjaer replaced Cole in the 81st minute and immediately forced Oliver Kahn into a near post save from a diving header.
 Looking back on the commentary, Ron Atkinson prophetically said to Clive Tyldesley about Solskjaer, “he only needs ten minutes”.
-The atmosphere around me was souring.
+While the TV commentary was encouraging, the atmosphere around me in the ground was souring.
 No two ways about it.

 The clock turned 90 minutes and Bayern continued to play with their expected precision.
 Stefan Effenberg hooked a Gary Neville cross over the touchline to give United yet another corner.
 Peter Schmeichel went on one of his kamikaze runs.
 If you look back on United’s equaliser, there’s four Bayern players surrounding Schmeichel as David Beckham takes the corner.
 This definitely freed up space for United players.
 As Ryan Giggs mis-hit a shot in the direction of the Bayern goal, Teddy Sheringham also did the same but guided the ball low past Kahns’s right hand side and 36 seconds after the board had gone up, United had equalised.
 I swear there was a split second gasp before an eruption of noise which would have scared thunder.
 The Bayern players were devastated, in a way I had never seen from any football side before or since.
 Some of them were on their knees, others just stood static still.
 They had this game won and now out of nowhere, they had another 30 minutes to play.